jayryanj/oauth-box/README.md

-# oauth-box
+# OAuth Box
-An authorization app that simulates and describes the OAuth standard
+An authorization web app that simulates and describes the OAuth 2.0 standard.

+## Technologies
+This web app is designed around the MERN stack.
+- Express (Node.js)
+- React
+- Material-UI
+- Passport
+- MongoDB